coolknow/Hands-On-Machine-Learning/GPU-SSL-Jupyter/README.md

 ### SSH Remote Connection
 After you having a GPU(ECS), you may consider how to use it in a proper way.
 Here is my suggestion.
 If you are using Mac, for example, try `ssh [name]@[public IP]` in your terminal. and than you will be ased to enter the password of your ecs.
 Do it and you will finish the connection part.
 If you encounter any question here, search 'linux ssh usage' at google.

-### Environment
+### Linux
 You are still facing black terminal GUI, right?
 Don't worry, Let's set up the environment first and than I will give you a powerful pick.
+Alright, let me introduction a few linux terms so that you can play with it in the terminal.
+- `sudo` gives you the right as a root user.
+- `apt-get` is a package management tool in Ubuntu that can be used to install and uninstall packages, to upgrade packages, and to upgrade the system to a new version.
+- `wget` is a tool for downloading files, which is used at the command line.
+It is an essential tool for Linux users, we often have to download some software or restore backups from a remote server to the local server.